thekayness/cheer-pace/README.md

 ```sh
 rails s
 ```
-Check it out and tell me what you think at

-## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

 ## Development setup
-if you want to test things out, you can run the tests in the spec folder
+If you'd like to take some tests for a spin, you can run the rspec tests in the spec folder

 ```sh
 rspec spec